Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/account-settings.md

 dbt Cloud Git repository caching is enabled by default for all new Enterprise accounts, improving reliability by allowing dbt Cloud to use a cached copy of your repo if cloning fails.

-See the next section more details on repo caching, retention, and more.
+See the next section for  more details on repo caching, retention, and more.
 :::

 At the start of every [job](/docs/deploy/jobs) run, dbt Cloud clones the project's Git repository so it has the latest versions of your project's code and runs `dbt deps` to install your dependencies.